JohnAlbin/zen-style-guide/sass/style-guide/homepage.md

 While our styles are organized as above in the style guide, our Sass files are organized in a file hierarchy like this:

-- `sass/init`: The Sass used to initalize everything we need: variables, 3rd-party libraries, custom mixins and custom functions.
+- `sass/init`: The Sass used to initialize everything we need: variables, 3rd-party libraries, custom mixins and custom functions.
 - `sass/base`: default HTML styles
 - `sass/components`: component-based styles
 - `sass/layouts`: component styles that only apply layout to major chunks of the page